ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 An HTTPS client may acquire STHs by several methods:

 - in replies to pollination POSTs;
-- asking its supported logs for the current STH directly or indirectly;
+- asking logs that it recognises for the current STH directly or indirectly;
 - via some other (currently unspecified) mechanism.

 HTTPS clients (who have STHs), CT auditors, and monitors SHOULD